-- This document presents the ST19WL34 Security Target (ST) of Smartcard Integrated Circuit (IC), with its Dedicated Software (DSW), designed on the ST19W platform of STMicroelectronics. - This document is a sanitized version of the Security Target used for the evaluation.
-It is classified as public information. - 7 The precise references of the Target of Evaluation (TOE) and the secure IC general features are given in Chapter 2. - 8 A glossary of terms and abbreviations used in this document is given in Annex A.
+- 5 This document presents the ST19NA18 Security Target Public version (ST) of Smartcard Integrated Circuit (IC), with its Dedicated Software (DSW), designed on the ST19N platform of STMicroelectronics. - 6 This document is a sanitized version of the Security Target used for the evaluation.
+It is classified as public information. - 7 The ST19NA18 is an advanced Secure IC with Modular Arithmetic processor (MAP), IART, high speed CPU clock and 18KBytes high density EEPROM, perfectly fitting for applications needing high security and performance, including Pay TV and banking. - 8 The precise references of the Target of Evaluation (TOE) and the secure IC general features are given in Chapter 2. - 9 A glossary of terms and abbreviations used in this document is given in Annex A.